Croatia 2-Week Itinerary JetSettingFools.com

 Appropriate Weather Gear

 The sun in Croatia is intense – especially in the summer.
-Be sure to pack sunscreen, lightweight clothes, sunglasses and a wide brimmed travel hat.
-On the flip side, if traveling in the shoulder season, there is always a chance of precipitation.
-Be prepared with a travel umbrella and a rain jacket
+Be sure to pack sunscreen (it’s super expensive in Croatia), lightweight clothes, sunglasses and a wide brimmed travel hat.

-Versatile Day Pack
+Versatile Day Pack & Water Bottle

 Croatia Travel Insurance

 Start planning your trip to Croatia!
 Search for the lowest airfares, the best accommodations and fun things to do…then start packing!
-Want more tips?
+Want additional tips?
 Head over to our Travel Planning Page for more advice on traveling – and for country-specific information, take a look at our Travel Guides Page!

 Click here for a Free Vacation Budget Planner Banner by JetSettingFools.com